stoffels-it/admin-helper-scripts/README.md

 # admin-helper-scripts

 ## multi-ssh
-connect to several servers by one script to perform routine operations
+Connect to several servers by one script to perform routine operations For the net-ssh reference, see this repo: https://github.com/net-ssh/net-ssh/